sparkflows/sparkflows-docs/docs/faq/data-sources.rst

 What kinds of Data Sources are supported?
 =============

-Fire Insights supports reading data from a variety of Data Sources.
+Sparkflows supports reading data from a variety of Data Sources.
 These include:

   * MySQL
   * HIVE